Inbibo/shift_docs/docs/reference/plugins.md

 # Plugins

-Shift supports the integration of custom Plugins.
+Shift supports the integration of custom plugins.
 Shift Plugins are Qt based UIs which can interact with Shift to display additional information, perform actions or modify the behaviour of the application.
 Shift Plugins are located in dedicated entries in the top menu bar of the UI.
-The desired Plugin can be opened by clicking on the corresponding entry.
-Once a Plugin is opened, the Shift UI can be customized with the best suited layout.
+The desired plugin can be opened by clicking on the corresponding entry.
+Once a plugin is opened, the Shift UI can be customized with the best suited layout.

 ## Shift Native Plugins